Australian Rugby League pushes ahead with May 28 NRL restart

 Pearce said government authorities he’d been dealing with supported the resumption of the league, although there’s still no clarity on whether the Broncos, Titans and Cowboys from Queensland state and the Warriors from New Zealand will have to relocate to short-term bases closer to Sydney to be involved in the competition.

+The Warriors would have to go into two weeks of quarantine after arriving in Australia, another complicating factor.

+“We are working with the government authorities to get them over here, get them through a quarantine period and have them ready with the other teams for the start of the competition,” Pearce said.

-Pearce said meetings Wednesday of the so-called Project Apollo — the league’s innovation committee — provided better clarity on the medical process and protocols that need to be put in place for games to go ahead.
+Organizers have confirmed that the competition standings following the first two rounds will be carried into the next phase of the season, and Pearce added that meetings of the the league’s innovation committee provided clarity on the medical process and protocols that need to be put in place for games to go ahead.

-“We feel like we owe it to not just the players and coaches but the thousands of staff members at various clubs and associated industries that are out on the unemployment lines, too,” Pearce was quoted to say by the NRL’s wesbite.
+“We feel like we owe it to not just the players and coaches but the thousands of staff members at various clubs and associated industries that are out on the unemployment lines, too,” he said.

-He said the competition standings from the first two rounds will be carried into the next phase of the season.

 It has been a tumultuous week for the NRL, with Todd Greenberg quitting as chief executive after the league’s governing body was criticized by its main broadcaster for wasteful spending.